agusalex/rssi-filter-profiling/README.md

-# Median Filter and Log Fit for RSSI signal prediction on ESP8266
+# Median, mean and Kalman Filter plus Log Fit for RSSI to distance prediction

 ## Getting Started